Some of the numbers presented in this website may not be the most recent available

 Drilling and spending levels were also examined, allied to forecasts of cost escalation.
 The relative importance of new geographic frontiers (such as deep waters) and technological frontiers (such as horizontal drilling) once again became central to the analysis of future supply.

-At the end of 2016, OPEC and a number of other countries including Russia, alarmed by persistent lower oil prices, began to establish new rules to attempt to restrict output once again, albeit aware that oil shales in the USA were waiting in the wings to fill up any shortfalls.
-Such efforts continue.
+At the end of 2016, OPEC and a number of other countries including Russia, alarmed by persistent lower oil prices, began to establish new rules to attempt to restrict output once again, albeit aware that tight oils in the USA (and elsewhere) were waiting in the wings to fill up shortfalls.

 Technological Drive for Marginal Field Development